 - 1. Absolutely no food, drink, candy, or gum is allowed in the room, especially near the computer equipment.
 Students will be instructed to throw away these items at the door.
-If a student refuses, he or she will be sent to the office immediately.
-(Consequence: 3 days detention) - 2.
+If a student refuses, he or she will be sent to the office immediately. - 2.
 Students may only print with the permission of the teacher.
 Students may also go to the Library to print. - 3.
 Each student will need to have a personal zip/jump/flash drive to store his or her own work.
 Computers will be set up to "dump" any saved information each night.
 Students should not depend on being able to save to the desktop.
 Students may also email their work. - 4.
 Only students who are in the assigned class during that period will be allowed access.
 Other students must obtain written permission from the teacher in the lab at that time and will only be allowed as room permits. - 5.
 Horseplay and misconduct will not be tolerated.
-Students will be warned or ejected from the lab to the office if problems occur.
-(Consequence: 3 days detention) - 6.
+Students will be warned or ejected from the lab to the office if problems occur. - 6.
 Computer should be used only for academic purposes as directed by the teacher in the lab.
 No games or illegal downloads are allowed.
 Students may not go around the established school filter systems.
-Violations will be a punishable offense.
-(Consequence: 3 days ISS) - 7.
+Violations will be a punishable offense. - 7.
 Students in the computer lab must do their own work.
 It is considered cheating or plagiarism if a student saves the work of another student and attempts to turn it in for a grade.
-You will receive a failing grade for the work if you cheat or plagiarize.
-(Consequence: 3 days ISS) - 8.
-If a teacher decides that computers are not to be used during a certain class period, students will not use the computers during that period.
-(Consequence: 3 days ISS) - 9.
+You will receive a failing grade for the work if you cheat or plagiarize. - 8.
+If a teacher decides that computers are not to be used during a certain class period, students will not use the computers during that period. - 9.
 Students should close all programs on the computers at the end of each period.